Cluster sizes in subcritical soft Boolean models: Acknowledgement

 \section{Acknowledgement}

 This project was initiated by a research visit of LL to the University of Bath generously supported by the \emph{Federico Tonielli Award 2021} of the University of Cologne.
-BJ and LL further acknowledge the financial support of the Leibniz Association within the Leibniz Junior Research Group on \emph{Probabilistic Methods for Dynamic Communication Networks} as part of the Leibniz Competition.
+BJ and LL further acknowledge the financial support of the Leibniz Association within the Leibniz Junior Research Group on \emph{Probabilistic Methods for Dynamic Communication Networks} as part of the Leibniz Competition. {Finally, we would like to thank the referees for their thorough reading of the manuscript and their suggestions that have considerably improved the discussion of our results.}